bkesterbyld/maroon-potato/src/pages/index.md

       - subtitle: ''
         content: >
           Above unifies data models, storage and business logic into a single service and API—all setup in minutes with no code tools.
-Data & logic coexist like in a spreadsheet, eliminating the need for any servers to power your website or app.
+You can get data from existing sources into Above via our API and pre-built integrations
         actions: []
         image: images/jamstack-backend-2.png
         media_position: right